 State law imposes a 15% tax on all sports betting revenue.
 However, Virginia taxes the adjusted AGR instead of the gross gaming revenue (GGR).

 AGR is total winnings and authorized expenses (player bonuses and other customer-acquisition costs) minus total wagers.
 March’s AGR totaled $13,845,012.

 Here’s a breakdown for Virginia’s first three months of sports betting:

 |Month||Handle||GGR||Hold %||Bonuses and promos||Other deductions||AGR||Taxes|

 Don’t expect that promotional spend to end soon.
-In addition to Unibet Virginia launching, which launched earlier this week with some attractive sign-up offers, additional sportsbooks have received permits and plan to launch soon.
-The list includes Barstool Sportsbook, Bally’s, and Golden Nugget.
+In addition to Unibet Virginia, which launched earlier this week with some attractive sign-up offers, other sportsbooks have received permits and plan to launch soon.
+The list includes Barstool Sportsbook, Bally’s and Golden Nugget Sportsbook VA.
 Those newcomers will need to spend mightily to catch up to the early launchers.